gianbdev/gianbdev/README.md

 <!--<img src="./aws-banner2.png" alt="ssr" style="width: 100%; height: 30%">-->

 **👋 Hi there!
 I'm Giancarlo**
-* I am a Software Engineer with a preference for the backend although I like angular and nuxt.js on the frontend
+* I am a Software Engineer with a preference for the backend although I like Angular and Svelte on the frontend
 * I can build scalable and concurrent RESTful APIs.
 * Laravel, Spring Boot and .NET are Framework's that I like as well.
 * Lately I'm enjoying working with TypeScript and Go to develop solutions.